-Adult-onset focal dystonia is the most frequent form of isolated or idiopathic dystonia with CD being the most frequently documented type of focal dystonia.
-Prevalence of CD varies greatly from 2.3/100,000 to 390/100,000.
-These wide ranges are explained by inclusion of generalized dystonia or regional differences.
+Adult-onset focal dystonia is the most common form of isolated or idiopathic dystonia with CD being the most frequently documented type of focal dystonia.
+The reported prevalence of CD varies greatly from 2.3/100,000 to 390/100,000 with the wide ranges most likely explained by the inclusion of generalized dystonia or regional differences.
 Numbers are also likely under-reported due to delayed diagnosis.
-Females are more affected than males (1.4:1), with males having an earlier age of onset (39.2 vs 42.9 years).
+In focal dystonias, other than focal hand dystonia, females are more affected than males (1.4:1), with males having an earlier age of onset (39.2 vs 42.9 years).
 Risk factors for primary CD include certain genes (GNAL, THAP1, CIZ1, ANO3) and inherited causes such as DYT23.3

 The cause or causes of dystonia are not well established, and in many patients traditional neuroimaging studies are normal.
 Investigations have suggested potential causes including:

-- Abnormalities in the brain sensori-motor systems potential pathophysiologic mechanisms of dystonia.
+- Abnormalities in the brain sensorimotor systems as potential pathophysiologic mechanisms of dystonia.

-- Damage to brain regions in the thalamus, brainstem, parietal lobe and cerebellum, with the basal ganglia.
+- Damage to brain regions in the thalamus, brainstem, parietal lobe, cerebellum, and basal ganglia.

 - Disruptions in the various steps in dopamine synthesis or nigrostriatal dopamine neuron function ultimately affecting signaling in basal ganglia circuits.4

-CD is the most common idiopathic dystonia.
-Evidence implicating specific regions of the nervous system involved is lacking and disease progression and trajectory varies.
+As noted above, the evidence implicating specific regions of the nervous system involved is lacking and disease progression and trajectory varies

 - Age of presentation

-- May get better with sensory tricks (i.e. touching cheek or back of the head) Figures 1a.
+- May improve with rest or with a geste antagoniste/sensory trick (i.e., touching cheek, ear, or back of the head) Figures 1a.
 1b.